 - Wenn kleine Tiere wütend sind (Eva Muszynski – “When little animals are angry”) is a cute one although probably the least favourite of this list – it’s about animals and meant to guide little ones into what they can do when they feel really angry.

-The six above were probably our very standard, go-to German books that my son would want us to read over and over and over again (as only kids can tolerate …).
+The six above were probably our very standard, go-to German books that my son would want me to read over and over and over again (as only kids can tolerate …).
 We also had a more random selection of German books for babies that weren’t always hits but I think are worth mentioning because several of them, I know, are MAJOR hits with other kids – everyone has different taste, right?!

 Three of these are books that every English-speaking kid I know has read in English – but for some reason my son never really liked them too much in either language!